OsramAutomotive/test-analysis/README.md

 The &quot;LED Bin&quot; column lists the different LED bins (if any) used for each module separated by spaces.
 For example if the Turn module uses 8J and 6K LEDs, then &quot;8J 6K&quot; would be listed for that module.

-### **► Outage Link**
+### **► Outage**

 Outage is a signal relayed to the car&#39;s main control that indicates if a certain light module is on or off.
-It is often linked to Turn.
-Not all automotive lighting systems have Outage.
-The &quot;Outage Link&quot; column indicates which light module is linked to Outage.
+It is often linked to Turn but not all automotive lighting systems have Outage.
+The &quot;Outage&quot; column indicates whether a board is Outage.

 ![Example of a limits file](images/limits-example.png)